History of the War in Afghanistan (2001–2021): 2018

 In July the Taliban carried out the Darzab offensive and captured Darzab District following the surrender of ISIL-K to the Afghan Government.

 In August 2018, the Taliban launched a series of offensives, the largest being the Ghazni offensive.
 During the Ghazni offensive, the Taliban seized Ghazni, Afghanistan's sixth-largest city for several days but eventually retreated.
 The Taliban were successful in killing hundreds of Afghan soldiers and police and captured several government bases and districts.

 Following the offensives Erik Prince, the private military contractor and former head of Blackwater, advocated additional privatization of the war.
 However, the then-US Defense Secretary James Mattis rebuked the idea, saying, “When Americans put their nation's credibility on the line, privatizing it is probably not a wise idea.”

 In September 2018, the United Nations raised concerns over the increasing number of civilian casualties due to air strikes in Afghanistan.
 The US air force dropped around 3,000 bombs in the first six months of the year, to force Taliban militants for peace talks.
 In a statement issued by the UNAMA, it reminded all the parties involved in the conflict "to uphold their obligations to protect civilians from harm.”

 On 17 October 2018, days before a parliamentary election, candidate Abdul Jabar Qahraman was killed in an attack by the Taliban.
 The Taliban issued a statement, warning teachers and students to not participate in the upcoming elections or use schools as polling centers.

 On 17 December 2018, US diplomats held talks with the Taliban in the United Arab Emirates on possibly ending the war.
-The Taliban gave conditions of a pullout date for US-led troops before any talks with the Kabul government and has demanded that Washington not oppose the establishment of an Islamist government.
-However, the US officials have insisted on keeping some troops and at least a couple of bases in the country.
+The Taliban gave conditions of a pullout date for US-led troops before any talks with the Kabul government and demanded that Washington did not oppose the establishment of an Islamist government.
+However, the US officials insisted on keeping some troops and at least a couple of bases in the country.
 The meeting was described by US officials as “part of efforts by the United States and other international partners to promote an intra-Afghan dialogue aimed at ending the conflict in Afghanistan.”